Will the Russia Summit Lead to a Battle of the Branches on Sanctions and Trade?

 Congress Can Constrain the President’s Power to Modify, Rescind or Not Impose Sanctions

-The 2017 Countering America’s Adversaries Through Sanctions Act (CAASTA), which codified Obama-era executive orders authorizing sanctions on Russia and thereby denied the President options to not impose or rescind sanctions authorized by his predecessor, provides one model of Congress-imposed limits on the President’s sanctions authority.
-(As noted here, the President raised Constitutional concerns about the limiting mechanisms of CAASTA in his signing statement, suggesting that he may challenge or veto future similar legislation).
+The 2017 Countering America’s Adversaries Through Sanctions Act (CAATSA), which codified Obama-era executive orders authorizing sanctions on Russia and thereby denied the President options to not impose or rescind sanctions authorized by his predecessor, provides one model of Congress-imposed limits on the President’s sanctions authority.
+(As noted here, the President raised Constitutional concerns about the limiting mechanisms of CAATSA in his signing statement, suggesting that he may challenge or veto future similar legislation).

 Congress Can Play a Role in the Sanctions Designation Process